cionx/algebra-1-script-ss-14/README.md

 =================

 This repository contains my personal notes for the lecture course _Algebra I_, which was held at the University of Bonn in the summer semester of 2014 by Prof. Dr. Catharina Stroppel.

-These notes are currently being reworked.
-Especially some of the later parts are currently a mess.
 An up to date compiled version can be found [here][2].

----
+Some things to look out for:

+- I’m still changing things from time to time, which can lead to changes in numbering.

+  There is currently no system in place to download older versions.

-For those who want to compile these notes themselves:
+- For those who want to compile these notes themselves:

   - Compiling is intented to be done using `xelatex`.
   - The bibliography is using `biber`.
   - The `gitinfo2` package is used to display the date and hash of the last commit.

   The included `make` file is intented for remote building via [travis.ci][3] and may not (but should) work on other machines.

+For comments and corrections please contact me at `stelzner (at) uni-bonn.de`.